izuzanak/uclang/uclang/doc/intro.md

 ### Syntax of classes and inheritance

-Classes can inherit properties from other classes by use of keyword `extends` and name of super class in their declaration.
+Classes can inherit properties from other classes by usage of keyword `extends` and name of super class in their declaration.

-Interface classes can be declared by modifier `abstract`.
+Interface classes can be declared with modifier `abstract`.
 Methods of abstract classes can be defined as `abstract` too.
 Abstract methods does not have attached body, and must be implemented in some class that inherits from abstract class.
-Methods, that should not be overloaded must be declared with modified `final`.
+Methods that should not be overloaded must be declared with modified `final`.

-There is no possibility to inherit from classes that are declared and implemented in C/C++ modules.
+It is not possible to inherit from classes that are declared and implemented in C/C++ modules.
 Only classes implemented in Uclang code can be extended by inheritance.